'Origin unknown': the Gurlitt Exhibition in Jerusalem | DW | 26.09.2019

 Gurlitt art trove works that were once 'Nazi treasure' are being exhibited for the first time in Israel, including much so-called "degenerate" art.
 Visitors have the chance to explore long-hidden Jewish family histories.

 Miri Rosin places her right hand over her heart.
-The old lady is visibly moved.
+The elderly lady is visibly moved.
 She takes a deep breath.

 "Did you see the photo of the Rue de Rivoli?” she asks.
 "All these wonderful pieces of art and then this photo.
 That makes me so …” She struggles to find the words. "... angry, sad.
 I love Paris.
 Look, you can just about make out the Louvre here.
 I was in the Louvre so often," exclaims the art lover.
 "And here is the Rue de Rivoli decorated with swastikas."